IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+1/8/17
+ 1. __What did I do yesterday that helped meet the Sprint Goal?__
+  - Prep for onsite
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Free Code Camp bootstrap section
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - Standard Blockers

 1/7/17
  1. __What did I do yesterday that helped meet the Sprint Goal?__
   - prep for onsite